Calypso3362/Yahtzee2020/README.md

    - Any combination of five dices
    - Gained number of points  as the summation of all five dices.
 (Maximum 30 points)
 15. YAHTZEE BONUS
-   - After having YAHTZEE, if the next round is also YAHTZEE, the gained score can be marked as any turn while having a bonus
+   - After having YAHTZEE, if the next round is also YAHTZEE, the gained score can be marked as any combination while having a bonus
    - A bonus of 100 will be gained.
 (The maximum score in the second half excluding bonus will be 235)

 ***7 and 15 are special combinations.***